 Welcome to South Pacific RFMO

 The South Pacific Regional Fisheries Management Organisation is an inter-governmental organisation that is committed to the long-term conservation and sustainable use of the fishery resources of the South Pacific Ocean and, in so doing, safeguarding the marine ecosystems in which the resources occur.
 The SPRFMO Convention applies to the high seas of the South Pacific, covering about a fourth of the Earth's high seas areas.
-Currently, the main commercial resources managed by the SPRFMO are Jack mackerel and jumbo flying squid in the Southwest Pacific and, to a much lesser degree, deep-sea species associated with seamounts in the Southeast Pacific.
+Currently, the main commercial resources fished in the SPRFMO Area are jack mackerel and jumbo flying squid in the Southeast Pacific and, to a much lesser degree, deep-sea species often associated with seamounts in the Southwest Pacific.

 The Organisation consists of a Commission and a number of subsidiary bodies.
 New Zealand is the Depositary for the SPRFMO Convention and hosts the SPRFMO Secretariat in Wellington.

-The Commission has currently 14 Members from Asia, Europe, Latin America and Oceania:
+The Commission has currently 16 Members from Asia, Europe, the Americas, and Oceania:

 - Australia - Republic of Chile